napatprasertwaree/machine_learning_projects/recommender_system/README.md

 ![Content-Based Filtering](content_based_diagram.png)

 ## Methodology: Collaboration via Content
-Our "collaboration via content" strategy integrates content features to identify similar users, bridging the gap where collaborative filtering alone may fall short due to sparse data.
+The "collaboration via content" strategy integrates content features to identify similar users, bridging the gap where collaborative filtering alone may fall short due to sparse data.
 By grouping users with similar interests based on content data, we enhance traditional collaborative filtering techniques.

 ### Portfolio Diversification
 A key advantage of content-based filtering is its ability to diversify recommendations effectively.
 Since this approach is based on the attributes of items rather than solely on user interactions, it allows for a broader exploration of available options.
 This is particularly effective for recommending movies within specific genres and can extend to diverse industries, supporting businesses in encouraging users to explore new products and services.
 In this project, both recommender systems will be utilized to enhance performance.